5 Cohn-Elkies linear programming bounds

 and

 Here we reproduce the proof given in [ 3 ] .
-We will first prove the theorem for periodic packings.

 The inequality